mubashirpa/EncoreMusicPlayer/README.md

 2. **Firebase Admin Setup**:

-    - Download the Firebase Admin SDK service account key ( `encore-music-player-firebase-adminsdk.json`) from your Firebase project.
+    - Download the Firebase Admin SDK service account key ( `service-account.json`) from your Firebase project.
-    - Place this file in the server's resources directory.
+    - Place this file in the server's etc/secrets directory.

 3. **Run the Ktor Server**: